Pagination: In web browsers

 Electronic pages displayed on a web browser are often called web pages, regardless of whether they are accessed online via a web server on the World Wide Web, or stored locally offline.
-More accurately, such documents are named by the markup language that makes them displayable via a web browser, e.g. "HTML page" or "PHP page".
+More accurately, such documents are named by the markup language that makes them displayable via a web browser, e.g. "HTML page".

 With dynamic web pages, pagination is used for such things as displaying a limited number of results on search engine results pages, or showing a limited number of posts when viewing a forum thread.

 Pagination is used in some form in almost every web application to divide returned data and display it on multiple pages within one web page.
 Pagination also includes the logic of preparing and displaying the links to the various pages.

 Pagination can be handled client-side or server-side.

 For client-side pagination, the content of each page is included in the HTML source code pre-loaded within the page, while server-side pagination requests each page individually upon navigation.

 Server-side pagination is more common.
 Client-side pagination can be used when there are very few records to be accessed, in which case all records can be returned, and the client can use JavaScript or CSS to view the separate pages.

 By using AJAX, hybrid server/client-side pagination can be used, in which JavaScript is used to request the subsequent page from the server which is loaded and inserted into the Document Object Model via AJAX.

 Server-side pagination is appropriate for large data sets providing faster initial page load, accessibility for those not running Javascript, and complex view business logic, while client-side pagination allows navigating between pages without delay from a server request.

 Correctly implementing pagination can be difficult.
 There are many different usability questions such as should "previous" and "next" links be included, how many links to pages should be displayed, and should there be a link to the first and last pages.
 Also ability to define the number of records displayed in a single page is useful.

-In comparison to bottomless scrolling, pagination allows skipping pages and can be implemented with permanent links (as done with the offset URL parameter in the MediaWiki wiki engine), whereas bottomless scrolling does not require clicking or tapping if loaded automatically.
+In comparison to bottomless or infinite scrolling, pagination allows skipping pages and can be implemented with permanent links (as done with the offset URL parameter in the MediaWiki wiki engine), whereas infinite scrolling continuously displays material dynamically.

+In Database

+Pagination is an approach used to limit and display only a part of the total data of a query in the database.
+Instead of showing hundreds or thousands of rows at the same time, the server is requested only one page (a limited set of rows, per example only 10 rows), and the user starts navigating by requesting the next page, and then the next one, and so on.
+It is very useful, specially in web systems, where there is no dedicated connection between the client and the server, so the client does not have to wait to read and display all the rows of the server.